SoftwareDefinedBuildings/smap/python/doc/tutorial.rst

 * Create a simple sMAP source from an existing driver
 * Write a sMAP driver
-* Manage the destination of data using the :py:class:`smap.reporting.Reporting` module
+* Manage the publication of data
-* Locate and download data using the :ref:`ArchiverQuery` and :ref:`ArchiverAPI` interfaces.

 Task 1: Start an existing driver
 --------------------------------